melissjs/GCC/README.md

 * video tile uniformity in the grid breaks down on loading more (maybe flexbox related?)
 * concatenating episode/series titles caused flexbox related issues so I allowed them to wrap
 * select option dropdown menu not styled (used the default select element when I should have used a div?)
-* BEM naming conventions could be better
+* BEM naming conventions could definitely be better

-##### In hindsight I would have changed:
+### Hindsight:

 * as specified, video tiles are both a child and parent component but I understand now that the child should have been a vote component; breaking out the thumbnail and details into separate components had no advantage

-##### Given more time:

-* I would experiment with immutableJS, I see where I could have used it in my caching data structure.
+* I would have liked to integrate immutableJS, I see where I could have used it in my caching data structure but I already had a steep learning curve and left this for last
-* I would successfully implement tests, I got really stuck with moxios and ran out of time
+* I should have allotted more time to implementing tests, I got really stuck with moxios